Bandage up an open wound.

 Emotional wounds feel vaporous, unimportant, and shameful.
 Worst of all, unlike our physical bodies there's no indoctrinated treatment guidelines about mental health, so many of us struggle to find useful coping mechanisms as we don our

-The series features stories from Dr. Konstantin Batygin (named one of the 10 “Most Brilliant” People of 2016 by Popular Magazine, and selected for the Forbes 30 Scientists Under 30 Who Are Changing the World); Rose Turner and Vanessa Edwards, artists; and dancer Stevie Gibbs.
-Each story takes place in a different part of the country, ranging from Alaska to Front Royal, Virginia to New York City to Pasadena, California.
+The series features stories from Dr. Konstantin Batygin (named one of the 10 “Most Brilliant” People of 2016 by Popular Magazine, and selected for the Forbes 30 Scientists Under 30 Who Are Changing the World); Rose Turner and Vanessa Edwards, artists; and dancers Kaner Scott and Stevie Gibbs, and expert insight from Guy Winch, author of Emotional First Aid.
+Each story takes place in a different part of the country, ranging from Alaska to Front Royal, Virginia to New York City to London, and Pasadena, California.

-Each PSYCHED episode features an impassioned and accomplished individual who has overcome significant emotional suffering and distress by finding their own adaptive coping strategies.
+Each PSYCHED episode features one of these impassioned and accomplished individuals who has overcome significant emotional suffering and distress by finding their own adaptive coping strategies.
 A mental health professional grounds their story in accessible and relatable information.
 These episodes are beautiful, moving, and informative with a light-hearted and playful tone that refuses to shy away from suffering.